-^{}This research was partially supported by grants from EC Grant The Rationale of Motherhood, the Compagnia di San Paolo and the Italian Ministry of Universities and Scientific Research.
-We would like to thank Christopher Flinn, Robert Moffit and Siv Gustafsson for helpful comments as well as seminar participants at Johns Hopkins University, Amsterdam, and the University of Florence.
-Please address correspondence to Daniela Del Boca, Department of Economics NYU 269 Mercer Street NYC 10003.
+^{} This research was partially supported by grants from EC Grant "The Rationale of Motherhood", the Compagnia di San Paolo and the Italian Ministry of Universities and Scientific Research.
+We would like to thank Christopher Flinn, Robert Moffit, Siv Gustafsson and Alexander Voicu for helpful comments as well as seminar participants at Johns Hopkins University, Amsterdam, the University of Florence and IZA (Bonn).